xcp-ng/xcp-ng-org/docs/compute.md

 `[root@xen ~]# xe vm-param-set`**`other-config:pci=0/0000:04:01.0`**`uuid=<vm uuid>`

-> You can also passtrough multiple devices.
-If you wanted to passtrough another device at `00:19.0` just append it to the parameter.
+> You can also pass through multiple devices.
+If you wanted to pass through another device at `00:19.0` just append it to the parameter.
 >
 > `[root@xen ~]# xe vm-param-set`**` other-config:pci=0/0000:04:01.0,0/0000:00:19.0 `**`uuid=<vm uuid>`